-Term 5 Term 4 Optional Courses WELD 170 = 3 credits WELD 171 = 3 credits WELD 296 = 1-6 credits WELD 297 = variable \square = Course available through Distance Learning (see page 47). - Associate of Applied Science Degree in Networking Technology - Certificate in Networking Technology - · Skill Set in Small Office/Home Office (SOHO) Networking Program Description In this program students acquire the skills to administer and support computer systems and networks.
+RDG 100 ■ or Accuplacer Reading score of 80 or equivalent (for A&S courses) NETWORKING TECHNOLOGY - Associate of Applied Science Degree in Networking Technology - Certificate in Networking Technology - Skill Set in Small Office/Home Office (SOHO) Networking Program Description In this program students acquire the skills to administer and support computer systems and networks.
 The program is designed for a person who is responsible for the day-to-day operation of a network.
 Students will attain skills to diagnose, troubleshoot and resolve network problems in a real-time environment.
 Early courses emphasize written and verbal communications, business knowledge and basic computer skills.
-Students must choose ono Prep Option: Cisco CCNA Prep, Linux Prep or Microsoft Certification Prep.
+Students must choose one Prep Option: Cisco CCNA Prep, Linux Prep or Microsoft Certification Prep.
 The Small Office/Home Office Skill Set (see chart at right) will develop the skills necessary to design, install and configure a small office/home office broadband local area network.
 Career and Advancement Opportunities

 Graduates are prepared for entry-level jobs in government, business and industry.
 Network or systems administrators typically perform tasks such as: system installation, configuration and maintenance; administering user accounts; backing up servers; loading applications; and maintaining security.
 Other job responsibilities include minor network troubleshooting and network performance.

 Special Requirements

 None

 Contact Information

-Program information is available from the director at (505) 224-3340, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+Program information is available from the Business & Information Technology Division at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).

-\blacksquare = Course available through Distance Learning (see page 47).
+$\blacksquare$ = Course available through Distance Learning (see page 47).
+Business & Information Technology Division